jd1386/korean-json/README.md

 # korean-json
-Super simple JSON API in Korean.
+Super simple JSON API serving Korean data.
+See [korean-json](https://koreanjson.com) in action.

 ## What is Korean JSON?